Hello-AndyJoe/prework-study-guide/README.md

 ## Usage

 Please read the notes as featured in each of the sections as you use this webpage.
-Additionally, the Console Panel in Chrome can be opened up to view an outline of the material along with a recommendation on what material to review first.
+Additionally, the Console Panel in Chrome can be opened up with Control+Shift+I on Windows or Command+Option+I to view an outline of the material along with a recommendation on what material to review first.

 ## Credits